CS2103JAN2017-T09-B3/main/docs/UserGuide.md

     Format:  undo

-> This command will undo the previous add/delete command which you had entered.
+* This command will undo the previous add/delete command which you had entered.
-> Unless you exit the program, you should be able to undo all the previous add/delete command executed in the program.
+* Unless you exit the program, you should be able to undo all the previous add/delete command executed in the program.

 #### Save TaskList : `save`

 Specify your file directory or file path to `save` a back-up copy of your tasklist to your location conveniently.
 Upon successful command execution, `Tasks saved to FILELOCATION` message will be displayed.<br>

-> Note:<br>
-> Future changes will be automatically saved to your specified FILELOCATION.<br>
-> myPotato will load the most recent saved FILELOCATION on start-up.

     Format: save FILEPATH

-    Examples:
+* Future changes will be automatically saved to your specified FILELOCATION.<br>
+* myPotato will load the most recent saved FILELOCATION on start-up.

+ **Examples:**

-    save C:\CS2103\Project
+    * save C:\CS2103\Project
-    save C:\CS2103\Project\myPotato
+    * save C:\CS2103\Project\myPotato
-    save C:\CS2103\Project\myPotato.xml
+    * save C:\CS2103\Project\myPotato.xml

 #### Open TaskList : `open`